 If gingivitis is allowed to advance, it can develop into the more dangerous form of gum disease known as periodontitis.
 This infection and inflammation in the gums can cause them to recede from the base of your teeth, forming pockets of infection near the roots of your teeth.
 Periodontitis can eventually even result in a loss of bone structure where your teeth anchor to your jaw, and the loss of teeth.

-If you have questions about plaque and tartar buildup, or concerns about gum disease, you should call MacArthur Family Dental at 714-557-0882 to schedule an appointment.
+If you need dentists in Santa Ana, and have questions about plaque and tartar buildup, or concerns about gum disease, you should call MacArthur Family Dental at 714-557-0882 to schedule an appointment.